sreerag03a/pantheonplus-regression/README.md

 Then you can run app.py and access 127.0.0.1:5000 for a simple website that can predict type Ia supernova magnitudes from input.

+**This web app has been deployed on AWS and can be accessed through [here](http://pantheonplus-regression-env.eba-92ywm24p.ap-south-1.elasticbeanstalk.com/)**

 ### Models

 1. Random Forests Regressor